RESPs: 11 FAQs

 5. How do I apply for RESP grants?

-Your RESP provider, such as your caisse, applies for the grant on your behalf.
+Your RESP provider, such as your caisse or credit union, applies for the grants on your behalf.
 The Canada Education Savings Grant (CESG) is based on your contributions and is deposited monthly into the account.
 Quebec residents are also eligible for the Québec education savings incentive (QESI), which is deposited yearly.
+For the Canada Learning Bond (CLB), an initial payment is deposited when the plan is opened.
+After that, an annual payment is made for each additional year the beneficiary is eligible.

 6. Can I make withdrawals from an RESP?
 Are there any withdrawal fees or penalties?